suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 suit-components is a list of [SUIT_Component_Identifier](#suit-component-identifier) blocks that specify the component identifiers that will be affected by the content of the current manifest. suit-components is REQUIRED to implement; at least one manifest in a dependency tree MUST contain a suit-components block.

 suit-common-sequence is a SUIT_Command_Sequence to execute prior to executing any other command sequence.
 Typical actions in suit-common-sequence include setting expected Recipient identity and image digests when they are conditional (see {{suit-directive-try-each}} and {{a-b-template}} for more information on conditional sequences). suit-common-sequence is RECOMMENDED to implement.
 It is REQUIRED if the optimizations described in {{minimal-sigs}} will be used.
-Whenever a parameter or Try Each command is required by more than one Command Sequence, placing that parameter or commamd in suit-common-sequence results in a smaller encoding.
+Whenever a parameter or Try Each command is required by more than one Command Sequence, placing that parameter or command in suit-common-sequence results in a smaller encoding.

 #### Dependencies {#SUIT_Dependency}